A Synthetic View of Different Concepts of Creditor Protection, Or: A High-Level Framework for Corporate Creditor Protection

 University of Mainz - Center for German and International Law of Financial Services and Faculty; European Corporate Governance Institute (ECGI)

-Protection of corporate creditors has become an important topic within the EU.
-At EU level, discussion has been sparked by widespread dissatisfaction with some very rigid and cumbersome provisions, and even with the whole concept of the Second Company Law Directive; at EU Member States' level, three landmark decisions by the European Court of Justice - Centros, Überseering, Inspire Art - opened the way for an all-out competition between the different company forms provided for by national company laws.
-At both levels, albeit for different reasons, British company law - and in particular the absence of any legal capital in the private limited company - acts as the main driving force putting pressure on the concept of legal capital as enshrined in the Second Directive which, in turn, was modeled on German company law notions.
+Protection of corporate creditors has become an important topic within the European Union.
+At EU level, discussion has been sparked by widespread dissatisfaction with some very rigid and cumbersome provisions, and even with the whole concept of the Second Company Law Directive.
+At EU Member State level, three landmark decisions by the European Court of Justice - Centros, Uberseering, and Inspire Art - opened the way for an all-out competition between the different company forms provided for by national company laws.
+At both levels, albeit for different reasons, British company law - and in particular the absence of any legal capital in the private limited company - acts as the main driving force putting pressure on the concept of legal capital as enshrined in the Second Directive, which in turn was modeled on German company law notions.

-Given the rich variety of creditor protection mechanisms within EU Member States, any attempt at developing even a high-level framework has to start by identifying the relevant risks, against which creditors need protection, and the required extent of creditor protection.
+Given the rich variety of creditor protection mechanisms within EU Member States, any attempt at developing even a high-level framework has to start by identifying the relevant risks against which creditors need protection and the required extent of such protection.
 Against this backdrop, any jurisdiction has to make a choice whether to rely mostly on creditor self-help or on mandatory protection rules.
-Since all mechanisms for creditor self-help are inherently costly and fail to protect involuntary (tort) creditors and "weak" contractual creditors as effectively as they do "strong" contractual creditors, in principle, there is a case for mandatory protection rules.
+In principle, since all mechanisms for creditor self-help are inherently costly and fail to protect involuntary (tort) creditors and weak contractual creditors as effectively as they do strong contractual creditors, there is a case for mandatory protection rules.
 The article then goes on to review the different well-known mechanisms for mandatory creditor protection.
 In line with earlier findings and the criticism mostly from English scholars, the case for a German-style legal capital regime turns out to be weak, at best.

 On the other hand, since shareholders' incentive to act to the detriment of creditors increases with the company becoming financially distressed, it is important to provide for mechanisms that will work to effectively control any opportunistic behavior on the shareholder's part.
 In this respect, equitable subordination of a shareholder's right as well as the wrongful trading remedy may serve important roles.
 The article concludes by taking a brief look at the resultant high-level framework for an efficient creditor protection regime.